How to restore leather furniture?

 2. Thorough Cleaning

-Cleaning is the foundation of any successful leather restoration project.
+Cleaning is the foundation of any successful leather restoration project, but it’s got to be thorough!
 Start by using a soft cloth to remove dust and loose dirt.
-For a more thorough clean:
+For a more comprehensive leather sofa clean:

 • Mix a Cleaning Solution: Use a mixture of water and a few drops of mild dish soap or a specialised leather cleaner.
 Avoid harsh chemicals that can damage the leather.